2024 Wisconsin State Assembly election: District 86

 Incumbent Republican John Spiros ran for re-election.
 Fellow Republican Donna Rozar was moved into this district due to redistricting, however she did not gain the Republican nomination after finishing 2nd in the party primary.
+Both candidates ran for the Republican nomination, with a third candidate, farmer Trine Spindler, also joining the race.
+The three candidates had major differences in focus, with Spiros focusing on issues of law enforcement and policing, Rozar focusing on issues relating to healthcare and restricting abortion rights, and Spindler campaigning on farm-issues.